 Applications are process on a first-qualified, first-accepted basis.
-Please allow 3 to 5 weeks to hear back from the Admissions Office after you have submitted your application and required documents (i.e., transcripts).
-If you have not received a response to your application after 5 weeks, please contact the Office of the Registrar at 403-410-1400.
+Please allow 3 to 5 weeks to hear back from the Admissions Office after you have submitted your application and required documents (i.e. transcripts).
+If you have not received a response to your application after 5 weeks, please email email@example.com.

 Please note that Practical Nurse Diploma program applicants will not hear back on their eligibility until after the document submission deadline.

 Is there a chance I can get into a program if I am on the waitlist?

 Yes.
-If a program or a course is full, qualified applicants are automatically placed on the program or course waiting list.
+If a program or a course is full, qualified applicants are automatically placed on the program or course waitlist.
 The waitlist is determined by date of acceptance, so early application is advised.
-Every effort is made to contact individuals if a space becomes available.
+Please regularly check the email address you used when you applied.
 Please be aware that cancellations may result in short notice for acceptance into a program, therefore funding applications should be submitted early, if applicable.

-I am waitlisted for my preferred start date.
+I am on a waitlist for my preferred start date.
 Will my application automatically move to the next start date?

 No. You will have to submit a new application and a new application fee.

 I have decided not to attend this term.
-Can I defer to the following semester or following year?
+Can I defer to another term?